Estimating uncertainty of earthquake rupture using Bayesian neural network: Discussion and conclusion

 \section{Discussion and conclusion}

-In recent years, deep learning has been used to solve many real-life problems and achieves state of the art performance.
-For example, face recognition, language translation, self-driving cars, disease identification, and many more.
-Many of such successful application requires millions of data points to train the model to achieve a state of the art performance.
-However, many applications are limited to data.
-Therefore, it has been a barrier to use deep learning to solve many other real-life problems like earthquake rupture.
-A Bayesian neural network, on the other hand, can perform well and achieve excellent performance even in the small dataset.
+In recent years, deep learning has been used to solve many real-life problems and achieve a state of the art performance.
+For example, facial recognition, language translation, self-driving cars, disease identification, and more.
+Such successful applications require millions of data points to train the model and achieve a state of the art performance.
+However, many problem spaces have limited data.
+This has been a barrier to the use of deep learning to solve many other real-life problems, like earthquake rupture.
+A Bayesian neural network, on the other hand, can perform well and achieve excellent performance even on small datasets.

-In the wok, I use a Bayesian neural network to combat the small data problem and to estimate the uncertainty in earthquake rupture.
-Two thousand rupture simulations generated by~\citet{ahamed2019machine} are used to train and test the model.
-Each 2D simulation has a fault with a Gaussian geometric heterogeneity at the center.
-Eight fault parameters normal shear stress, height, and width of the fault, stress drop, dynamic friction coefficient, critical distance vary in each simulation.
-1600 simulations are used to train the BNN, and 400 of them are used to test the generalization of the model.
-The BNN has the same architecture as of NN of ~\citet{ahamed2019machine}.
+In this work, we use a Bayesian neural network to combat the small data problem and estimate the uncertainty for earthquake rupture.
+Two thousand rupture simulations generated by~\citet{ahamed2019machine} were used to train and test the model.
+Each 2D simulation fault has a Gaussian geometric heterogeneity at the center.
+The eight fault parameters of normal shear stress, height, and width of the fault, stress drop, dynamic friction coefficient, critical distance were varied in each of the simulations.
+Sixteen hundred simulations were used to train the BNN, and 400 were used to test the generalization of the model.
+The BNN has the same architecture as the NN of ~\citet{ahamed2019machine}.

-The test F1 score is 0.8334, which is 2.34$\%$ higher than NN.
+The test F1 score is 0.8334, which is 2.34$\%$ higher than the NN.
 All the features have a higher uncertainty in rupture propagation than the rupture arrest.
-The highest sources of uncertainty come from normal stresses, followed by the dynamic friction coefficient.
+The highest sources of uncertainty came from normal stresses, followed by a dynamic friction coefficient.
 Therefore, these features have a higher influencing capacity in determining the prediction score.
 Shear stress has a moderate role, but the geometric features such as the width and height of the fault are least significant in determining rupture.
 Test examples with prediction scores around 0.5 have a higher uncertainty than those with low (0-0.30) and high (0.7-1.0) prediction scores.
 Cases with prediction scores around 0.5 have mixed properties of rupture propagation and arrest.